06/12/2020

 Some essential workers, including those in healthcare, are well compensated.
 However, several essential workers are considered to be underpaid (Britneff, 2020; Di Donato, 2020; Wherry, 2020).
 Although Wherry (2020) and others suggest COVID-19 may change how we define and compensate essential workers, many earn wages that are equal to, or less than, the Canadian median income.
 According to McQuarrie (2020), excluding those in healthcare, the average wage of essential workers is almost 20% less than employees in other industries.
 Despite essential workers being gainfully employed and realizing income increases in economic uncertainties (Statistics Canada, 2020a), many rent their homes as homeownership is simply not a financial reality.

 Workforce housing is a term that has gained in popularity among real estate and housing institutions.
 The term workforce housing is generally understood as housing for those earning 60% to 120% of the area median income (Haughey, 2002).
-It is typically rented and occupied by essential workers, that earn more than minimum wage, but are unable or unlikely to purchase a home near their workplace (Haughey, 2002).
+It is typically rented and occupied by essential workers who earn more than minimum wage, but are unable or unlikely to purchase a home near their workplace (Haughey, 2002).
 According to Avenue Living (2020a), a western Canadian apartment building owner and operator, “workforce housing is geared to a city’s ‘essential workers,’ who are the backbone of every city.”
 Avenue Living (2020a) further suggests there is a “strong demand for workforce housing from the essential workers demographic” as they are looking for “quality, safe housing, and will respect and treat the housing well.”
 Therefore, rent collections from this real estate asset class are highly dependable.

 THRIVING IN ECONOMIC DOWNTURNS

 As per Haughey’s (2002) definition, many essential workers living in workforce housing have earnings close to the Canadian median household income.
 Comparing the last two decades of economic cycles to the inflation-adjusted Canadian median household incomes, the data suggests incomes are consistent and, in some cases, increase in economic downturns (Figure 2).
-From 2000 to 2018, the Toronto Stock Exchange (TSX), showed annual gains and losses of more than 30%.
+From 2000 to 2018, the Toronto Stock Exchange (TSX) showed annual gains and losses of more than 30%.
 In three of the five economic downturns, inflation-adjusted median household income increased.
 In 2001, when the TSX losses were 14%, median household income increased by 3.5%.
-In 2008, one of the largest recessions on record with a TSX loss of 35%, the median household income increased by 1.4%.
+In 2008, one of the largest recessions on record, with a TSX loss of 35%, the median household income increased by 1.4%.
 Similarly, in 2015, the median household income increased by 1.6% despite the 11% decrease in the TSX.
 Moreover, in the other two economic downturns of the 18 years, median household income remained relatively unchanged.

 Despite the stock market fluctuations, inflation-adjusted Canadian median household income has steadily increased.
 Additionally, as many individuals living in workforce housing are essential workers and earn incomes comparable to the Canadian median, this real estate asset class is likely to garner consistent revenue from rent collections, regardless of the economic climate.